Eddic to English

 5. Observations

-Although Crawford regularly produces content for his YouTube channel, Crawford’s translation is perhaps most notable for what it lacks: Like Jeramy Dodds's translation published a year before his own—and unlike most other translations of the Poetic Edda—readers will find no notes in Crawford’s translation.
-Additionally, Crawford forgoes a Codex Regius poem, Atlamál, in favor of his original composition “Cowboy Hávamal”.
-Beyond the Codex Regius, Larrington’s 2014 revised edition contains eight non-Codex Regius poems, whereas Crawford’s contains a scant four.
-When compared to nearly every other English translation of the Poetic Edda to date, Crawford’s is a very slim volume.
+Although Crawford regularly produces content for his YouTube channel, the first edition of his translation is perhaps most notable for what it lacks: Like Jeramy Dodds's translation published a year before his own—and unlike most other translations of the Poetic Edda—readers will find neither endnotes nor footnotes in Crawford’s translation.
+It is also comparatively light on material.
+For example, Crawford forgoes a Codex Regius poem, Atlamál, in favor of his original composition “Cowboy Hávamal” in both edition I and edition II.
+Beyond the Codex Regius, Larrington’s 2014 revised edition, for example, contains eight non-Codex Regius eddic poems, whereas Crawford’s first translation contains a scant four and his second translation contains only five.
+When compared to nearly every other English translation of the Poetic Edda to date, Crawford’s first edition is a very slim volume and his second edition is ultimately not much bigger.